 project - a series of Swift nestboxes fitted

 As you can see, the Swifts are already interested!

 their Regent's Park Estate to help reverse a decline in Swift populations.

-way to counter-act this problem, providing suitable nesting sites for this
+one way to counter-act this problem, providing suitable nesting sites

 Camden tell us that more installations are planned

 throughout the Borough.
 This is splendid news and we

 hope this project will be a trend-setter throughout

 get more new homes in Northern Ireland